influxdata/influxdb/services/meta/META_QUERIES_DESIGN.md

 nodes to have them return all series stored in their local shards.
 Series keys are not known to the meta store so a distributed query must run.

+* Local vs. Cluster Query - The `SHOW SERIES` meta query should have two versions; one which returns all series in the queried database, and another which returns only the series located on the specified node.
+Presumably the meta queries which execute against data nodes should have a `NODE` clause to allow direct inquiry of that node's data, not the entire cluster.

 * Update Meta Data Only - The `DROP CONTINUOUS QUERY` statement can execute directly on the meta nodes and delete the continuos queries stored in the meta data.
 When continuous queries execute, the worker node consults the meta